tianocore-docs/EDKIIHttpBootGettingStartedGuide/README.md

 OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS DOCUMENTATION, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Copyright&#169  2018, Intel Corporation.
+Copyright (c)  2018, Intel Corporation.
 All rights reserved.

 ### Revision History